meysamhadeli/problem-details/README.md

  ```
 ### Handeling unhandled error:

-If we return our error directly we handel our response with code [500](https://httpstatuses.io/500) base on [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807) standard.
+If we return our error directly, we handle our response with code [500](https://httpstatuses.io/500) base on [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807) standard.

 ```go
 // sample with unhandled server error with problem details